 Ed Farrell concentrates his practice on international trade matters, particularly with respect to agricultural products.
 With over thirty five years experience, Ed has represented clients before international tribunals, federal courts, congressional committees, and government agencies and departments, advising on a wide range of matters, including: antidumping, countervailing duty, and escape clause proceedings; WTO, NAFTA and other FTA dispute settlements; Federal trial and appellate litigation, including U.S. Court of International Trade and U.S. Court of Appeals for the Federal Circuit proceedings; Federal regulations, particularly those relating to food and agricultural products and customs matters; Federal and state policies affecting trade, including advice on the impact of trade negotiations; customs matters, including development of compliance programs.

-For his contribution to United States/New Zealand trade relations, Ed was awarded the New Zealand Sesquicentennial Medal by then New Zealand Prime Minister Mike Moore.
-He is also on the U.S. NAFTA Chapter 19 Roster of Panelists to hear disputes under the trade remedy laws.
+For his contributions to United States/New Zealand trade relations, the New Zealand Commemoration Medal was bestowed on Ed by Queen Elizabeth II.
+Ed has also served on U.S. NAFTA Bi-national Panels adjudicating disputes between NAFTA parties under the trade remedy laws.

 Ed is from Pennsylvania and received his J.D. from Georgetown University Law Center.
 He has received the highest possible rating from Martindale-Hubbell.